Miss Universe and Plastic Surgery

 Venezuelan ‘Beauty Factories’

-Even though patients under the age of 18 are not uncommon in the field of plastic surgery, Dr. Hsu believes it is best to wait until the patient is of legal age and has fully developed in order to provide results that are natural to their shape and physique.
+Even though patients under the age of 18 are not uncommon in plastic surgery, Dr. Hsu believes it is best to wait until the patient is of legal age and has fully developed to provide results that are natural to their shape and physique.

 Plastic Surgery’s Place in Your Future

-In the end, what plastic surgery’s official place in the world of beauty pageants is entirely up to its judges.
-Most judges do not disclose their criteria and often make their decisions on their own personal ideals of what makes a proper beauty queen, with or without the use of plastic surgery.
+In the end, plastic surgery’s official place in the world of beauty pageants is entirely up to its judges.
+Most judges do not disclose their criteria and often decide on their own personal ideas of what makes a proper beauty queen, with or without the use of plastic surgery.

 It is important to remember that anyone considering plastic surgery should always consult with a board-certified plastic surgeon and must always remain realistic over their goals.
-With the right care, plastic surgery can provide results that not only last a lifetime, but can make any woman feel like a beauty queen.
+With the right care, plastic surgery can provide results that last a lifetime and make any woman feel like a beauty queen.

 As Shanna Moakler told Inside Edition during a feature in 2016, “I think it’s really important that women understand that they don’t have to be ashamed to make changes to their body.
 I don’t think you have to be ashamed if you are unhappy with one part of your body and you want to fix it.”